Top 10 Sustainable Companies (Hint: Apple is not on it)

 The third step looked at reporting and transparency, such as whether companies published an ESG report for 2022, and if a third party had evaluated them.
 If you read our last article “Do Companies Want to Be Sustainable?” you will get how little an ESG rating actually means.

 Lastly, Time looked at environmental and social stewardship from Corporate Social Responsibility (CSR) reports.
 This included emission intensity, emission reduction rates, energy intensity, and the proportion of renewable energy used.
 Social metrics covered aspects like gender diversity on board and in leadership, gender pay gap, work safety, and employee turnover rate.
+Sadly these reports are often “greenwishing”, with few mandates or third party audits occurring.
+According to a 2016 study that examined more than 40,000 CSR reports, less than 5% of reporting companies made any mention of the ecological limits constraining economic growth.
+Even fewer—less than 1%—stated that when developing their products, they integrated environmental goals that align with experts’ understanding of planetary boundaries.

 The Top 10 Sustainable Companies

-Because of that they have limited supply chain issues that would affect sustainability.
-The longer the supply chain the harder it is to meet these goals.
 Imagine you make computers.
 You have to think about the sustainability of every single part, where the materials were mined, the working conditions at the mine, etc.

-Let’s take a look at numero one, Schneider Electric.
-Their website design is literally green, but Time didn’t say that was a factor, so let’s move on.
 Schneider’s entire focus is on sustainability: Energy Management, Energy and Sustainability Services, and Smart grid Services.
 To follow on that, this is not the company’s first award.
 Just scroll down their awards page, which never seems to end.
 Successes have included:

-• Reduce CO2 emissions from top 1,000 suppliers’ operations by 50%.
+Reducing CO2 emissions from top 1,000 suppliers’ operations by 50%.

 The Bottom 10 Companies